Skip to main content

 Patient collected samples

-For information for patients on how to collect and store urine and stool samples please visit:
+For information for patients on how to collect and store urine and stool samples please see the documents at the links below.

 For information on self-test kits for STI testing please visit: